stoplightio/spectral/docs/getting-started/rulesets.md

     description: Tags must have a description.
     given: $.tags[*]
     severity: error
-    isResolved: false # note - if not specified or true, a resolved document will be given
+    resolved: false # note - if not specified or true, a resolved document will be given
     then:
       field: description
       function: truthy
 ```

 In most cases, you will want to operate on resolved document and therefore won't specify that property.
-You might find `isResolved` useful if your rule requires access to $refs.
+You might find `resolved` useful if your rule requires access to $refs.

 ## Formats